sylitas/sylitas/README.md

 - 🔭 I’m currently working as **Software Engineer**

-- 👨‍💻 For more detail, you can find me at [sylitas.info](sylitas.info)
+- 👨‍💻 For more detail, you can find me at [sylitas.com](sylitas.com)

 - 📫 How to reach me at **Linkedin**